All About Swedish Film banner designed for Scott Lord by Ulrich in Berlin, Germany; color tinted by Amy in Southern California

 Mary Johnson also that year appeared in the Swedish silent film Storstadsfaror, directed by Manne Göthson and photographed by Gustav A Gustafson.
 Appearing with her in the film were Agda Helin, Tekla Sjoblom and Lilly Cronwin.

-The selcted poems of Carl Gustaf Verner von Heidenstam were published
+The selcted poems of Carl Gustaf Verner von Heidenstam were published in 1919.
+The Swedish poet had published the volume Nya Dikterin in 1915.
+He is the author of historical novel Karolinerna.

 The films of Clara Kimball Young were the springboard for scriptwriter Lenore Coffee, whose first films as a screenwriter, The Better Wife (William Earle, 1919,five reels) and The Forbidden Woman (1920) had starred the actress.